Nicholas Merchant Guest Lecturer

 This is a popular tour to beautiful overlooked counties.
 Barnsdale Lodge is a comfortable former farm close to Rutland Water.

-An entirely new itinerary for 2017 for our visits to this beautiful region.
+An entirely new itinerary for our visits to this beautiful region.
 Amongst the houses to be visited is the “forgotten” 17th century palace at Apethorpe, saved from dereliction, the house of the Duke of Buccleuch at Boughton, set in immaculate parkland and filled with limitless treasures together with the nearby church, also to bought Belton, the finest of Carolean houses the former seat of the Brownlows.

 Destinations and prices to be confirmed.

 Nicholas will talk on Country Houses of Northamptonshire

 To book please contact Travel Editions on 0207 251 0045 or visit www.traveleditions.co.uk/tour/country-houses-of-northamptonshire-and-lincolnshire

 For all enquiries regarding itineraries and talks, please contact Nicholas Merchant on 01423 340017

 Day 1: Arrive independently at Barnsdale Lodge from 15.30 and enjoy afternoon tea in the hotel’s conservatory.
 This evening there will be a welcome glass of prosecco, private dinner with wine and an introductory talk by Nicholas Merchant: ‘More Houses of Northamptonshire and Lincolnshire’.